ballerina-platform/module-ballerina-websocket/websocket-ballerina/Package.md

 }
 ```

-**onConnect**: As soon as the WebSocket handshake is completed and the connection is established, the `onConnect` remote method is dispatched.
+**onOpen**: As soon as the WebSocket handshake is completed and the connection is established, the `onConnect` remote method is dispatched.

 **onString**: The received text messages are dispatched to this remote method.
 This remote method is not applicable for `SyncClient`